zak-510/omar-mass/README.md

 ## Grading

-Answers are scored by an LLM judge (arXiv:2410.09988), not a normalizer.
-One grader call per problem sees the predicted answer plus the ground-truth solution and a per-type rubric, and returns a 0-1 score.
-Accuracy is the mean score (partial credit).
-Because the judge has the gold solution, Haiku is a strong enough grader.
+One LLM judge scores the answers, not a normalizer.
+The `grade` pass makes a single blind, shuffled call per problem that scores every method together against the ground truth, so the same answer can't get different scores across methods.
+Returns a 0-1 score; accuracy is the mean (partial credit).
+Runs on Sonnet; solvers stay on their own model.

 ## Notes